Candidates

 “A just society … as long as it takes.”

-There are two running in primaries: Brandon P. Neuman for Superior Court and Stella Tsai for Commonwealth Court.
+Two first time judges are running for election: Brandon P. Neuman for Superior Court and Stella Tsai for Commonwealth Court.

 Justice Donohue is a former judge on the Pennsylvania Court of Judicial Discipline, a former chair and member of the Pennsylvania Board of Law Examiners and the Pennsylvania Judicial Conduct Board, and a former member of the Disciplinary Board of the Supreme Court of Pennsylvania.